madhavlab/wav2tok/README.md

-# Details of Arguments for class wav2tok
+# Details of Args for class wav2tok

 #  Args: